Get us in your inbox

 Art Lane

-In an attempt to revitalise certain old buildings in Sai Yin Pun and to add kudos to some fancy new residential complexes – thanks, land developers – Ki Ling Lane and Chung Ching Street (next to MTR exit B3) have been given a colourful facelift.
-Murals, with themes of art and music, created by nine local and international artists now decorate the facade of building walls in this area.
-Whether you’re looking for a kaleidoscopic canvas for your next selfie or you’re simply interested in seeing the neighbourhood in a new light, Art Lane should be a port of call on your next street art tour around Hong Kong.
+In efforts to revitalise certain old buildings and new residential complexes in Sai Yin Pun, Ki Ling Lane and Chung Ching Street were given a colourful facelift with murals featuring themes of art and music by nine local and international artists.
+Whether you’re looking for a kaleidoscopic canvas for your next selfie or simply interested in seeing the neighbourhood in a new light, Art Lane should be your next port of call.

 Ki Ling Lane and Chung Ching Street, Sai Ying Pun